jbakse/p5.party/notes/design_questions.md

 -apurv: yes, but mabye better to do yourself
 -tanvi: yes
 -justin: i think this is more game specific, so probably not something that should be in the library.
 This IS a very common feature, should document best practices in examples.
--tanvi: an observer wouldn't need a shared object in the participants array. there isn't a way for sketchers to control that currently
+-tanvi: an observer wouldn't need a shared object in the participants array. there isn't a way for sketchers to control that currently (note: there is now)
 -justin: interesting point.

 note: this could also be a foundation for having p5.party support "turns" somehow.